"The Deep Freeze Story"

 Her girlfriend Vanessa told me that Linda opened the door and,

 upon hearing that Alan was here for a meeting about a Leon

 Russell project, Linda grabbed him by the arm and THREW him

-into an easy chair and proceeded to rant and rave for about an
+into an easy chair and proceeded to walk back and forth

 checkbook and asked if he should leave the tapes with her.